 Credit Card Debt Consolidation

-We all have faced a financial crisis in our lives, whether it's due to a personal crisis, an illness, employment loss or even uncontrolled spending.
-It can feel overwhelming and you may even feel as though there's no end in sight to your growing stack of credit card bills.
-But help is available in ways that you may not have even have considered.
-This includes debt consolidation, debt management plans (DMPs) through a credit counseling agency or even credit card debt settlement.
+We all have faced financial challenges in our lives - perhaps due to a personal crisis such as an illness or a loss of employment - that may force us to seek assistance for our unmanageable credit card and other debts.
+Your situation may feel overwhelming and you may even feel as though there's no end in sight to your growing stack of credit card bills.
+The good news is, you have a variety of debt relief options available--including debt consolidation or debt management plans (DMPs) through a credit counseling agency, or even credit card debt settlement.

-One of the solutions that have proven effective for some people is debt consolidation, or what's sometimes referred to as a debt management program (DMP).
-When you have accumulated several credit card bills and other unsecured debts, it may be hard to keep track of all the payments you need to make.
+One of the solutions that have proven effective for many people is debt consolidation, or what's sometimes referred to as a debt management program (DMP).
+When you have accumulated several credit card bills and other unsecured debts (like medical bills, retail store charges, or utilities), it may be hard to keep track of all the payments you need to make.
 But if you consolidate all your high-interest credit card bills into a single lower payment that is made to a consumer credit counseling agency, as is the case with debt consolidation, it may make the process feel less daunting and easier to follow.

 See how debt relief can help you.
 Answer a few, simple questions to get a free debt relief estimate and savings analysis - at no cost to you.

 Under a debt management plan, your unsecured debts will typically be consolidated into one monthly payment that will be made to a credit counseling agency.
 Once you enlist the services of a credit counseling agency, a credit counselor will make proposals on your behalf - proposals requesting that credit card companies lower your interest rate or waive penalties and late fees.
-When your creditors have a better understanding of your financial situation, they may agree to a repayment plan that is, hopefully, more affordable for you.
+When your creditors have a better understanding of your financial situation, they will be placed in the debt management plan and will typically agree to a repayment plan that is, hopefully, more affordable and more manageable for you.

 Because the terms associated with debt relief are so closely intertwined, you may find it hard to identify the differences between them.
 That's why we have provided this information for you - so you can easily understand what makes each option unique from the other.